Mazda 3 2024 Rainy Season Test: Hatchback Wet‑Road Inspection

 However, the rear suspension’s modest damping does not absorb sand‑filled potholes as smoothly as a SUV, so frequent trips to the desert may increase wear on shock absorbers.
 Resale remains stable if you keep the service log up to date, but hidden defects can shave up to 7 % off the final.

-One hidden issue on this car costs AED 7,800–12,000.
+One hidden issue on this car costs a notable sum–12,000.
 The inspection reveals it before you pay — not after.
 AutoFay conducts a 200‑point inspection with HD photos and delivers a full PDF report within 24 hours.
-Our mobile service reaches all 7 Emirates, and we operate under #1555610.
+Our on-location inspection reaches all 7 Emirates, and we operate under #1555610.
 Call 971‑50‑8066937 or book at autofay.ae.

 0 Comments